PARLIAMENTARY INTERNSHIP FOR THE ENVIRONMENT

 Since 2018, the GreenPAC Parliamentary Internship for the Environment (PIE) program has sought to equip the next generation of environmental leaders with invaluable skills, experience, and political know-how to drive change.

-Now entering its fifth year and delivered in partnership with Sustainability Network, the PIE program offers outstanding young leaders, aged 18-30, the opportunity to work and learn alongside some of Canada's top environmental champions in Parliament.
+Now entering its fifth year and delivered in partnership with Sustainability Network, PIE is a leadership development program that offers outstanding individuals, aged 18-30, the opportunity to work and learn alongside some of Canada's top environmental champions in Parliament.
 Successful applicants to the program receive a ten-month, paid internship placement in the Parliament Hill office of a Member of Parliament (MP) or Senator with a proven record of environmental leadership.
 Reflecting GreenPAC's commitment to nonpartisanship, host MPs come from every major national party.

 Through PIE, Interns gain a deep understanding of the day-to-day workings of Canadian Parliament.
 In the full-time office placements, Interns become well-versed in legislative affairs, policy research, and constituency work while also supporting current environmental change makers of all political stripes.
 Most interns perform a variety of tasks in their office.
 This could include writing briefing notes on matters before Parliamentary committees, communications with constituents, conducting research for Private Member’s bills, and supporting MPs in meetings with stakeholders.
 Outside the office, Interns take part in a range of professional and leadership development programming, including workshops, seminars, and fireside chats with expert speakers from the nonprofit sector, industry, and government.

 The Parliamentary Internship for the Environment program runs from September to June every year.
 Interns receive a monthly stipend of $2,750, for a total of $27,500 over the 10-months of the program.
 Interns can expect to work full-time hours (35-40 hours) weekly.
 Most of this time will be spent in the Parliamentary host office, but each week, there will be a couple hours of GreenPAC programming as well.
 In September, all interns will participate in an orientation program to get familiar with Parliament, the environmental policy landscape, and each other before placements begin.